-If you’ve ever taken bar inventory, you probably don’t even like the fact that I just brought it up.
+You probably don’t even like the fact that I just brought it up.
+(Sorry)

 I know you probably don’t want to be reminded of the seemingly endless hours you’ve spent from 3 am until the break of dawn counting every single bottle behind the bar.
 You also probably don’t want to picture the multi-tabbed Excel spreadsheets and the number crunching.